 During the 14-minute, 200-trial administration, respondents are presented with high-tone sounds that are either preceded by a low-tone warning sound (warned trials) or played alone (unwarned trials).
 Respondents are instructed to respond only to high-tone sounds on warned trials, and to ignore those on unwarned trials.
 On most trials, the low-tone and the high-tone sounds are played in the same ear (non-switch trials).
 On switch trials, the low-tone warning sound and the high-tone target sound are played in different ears, requiring the respondent to shift auditory attention from one ear to the other.

-The Conners CATA is available as an unlimited use program or pay-per-use for one computer.
+The Conners CATA is available as an unlimited use or pay-per-use program.
 The number of computers that can use the program is limited to the number of activations purchased.
 After activation, the number of users that can access the program is dependent on which of the following two editions is purchased.
 Single User Edition:

 When the Conners CATA is activated on a computer, the use of the Conners CATA is limited to the user who was logged-in to the computer during activation.